okkur/syna/exampleSite/content/fragments/list/docs.md

 If set to `true`, it will show the image of the page.
 It works by looking for a Content fragment in the page and fetching the `image` value in it.

 #### read_more
-*type: empty (not set, set to no value), false, true*
+*type: boolean*
 *default: empty*

 - empty: show when content is truncated
-- false to never show
+- false: never show
-- true to always show
+- true: always show

 #### tiled
 *type: boolean*